 One of the things that I love about freezer cooking, or once-a-month cooking as it is often called, is that I can make a multitude of homemade convenience items that are less expensive and healthier for us than their storebought counterparts.
 Don’t get me wrong, storebought has its place, most definitely.

 I started out this month’s freezer cooking by preparing three ingredients that we enjoy a lot and use often: croutons, shredded chicken, and red sauce.
+(Scroll down for recipes.)
 None of these are difficult nor are they time-intensive.
 It’s just a matter of gathering the ingredients and spending a little focused time.

 Croutons are Easy to Make Yourself